Sanober494/c-language-documentation/documentation_4.md

 3. **Wild Pointers:** Initialize your pointers before using them; otherwise, you might be pointing to who-knows-where.

 4. **Array Boundaries:** Be mindful of going beyond the boundaries of arrays.
 Memory is a delicate ecosystem!

+5. **Pointer Arithmetic:** Be careful when using pointer arithmetic.
+It's easy to get lost in the maze of memory addresses.

 ## Question